Alan-ZHL/IT5007_Tutorials/README.md

 ## Quick Guide for running the App

 ### Step 0: Preparations
-First of all, please make sure you have MongoDB installed in your machine.
+First of all, please make sure MongoDB has been installed with mongod process running.
 I choose to use the Ubuntu (20.04.3 LTS) image with MongoDB (version 5.0.3) provided on Docker Hub, and it works fine with my programs.
 To get this image from Docker Hub, please use the command on your **host machine**:
 ```
 docker pull mongo
 ```
-Before trying out the following steps, please check if the server system has the following packages installed ("add 'sudo' before the commands if necessary"):
+Before trying out the following steps, please ensure the server system has the following packages installed (add "sudo" before the commands if necessary):
 ```
 apt update
 apt upgrade